New Patients 215.234.3772

 How long should you stay off your feet after bunion surgery?

-After bunion surgery, it is recommended that patients stay off of their feet for 3 to 6 weeks after bunion surgery.
+After bunion surgery, we recommend patients stay off their feet for 3 to 6 weeks.
 Patients may experience some pain and swelling for up to six months after surgery.

 What exercises fix bunions?